debasmita-b/debasmita-b.github.io/_pages/service.md

 ## Code to PhD

 I am a volunteer member of [Code to PhD](https://codetophd.github.io/), a student-run inter-university initiative that aims to help underrepresented individuals apply to CS-related PhD programs and find mentorship to support them through their graduate studies.
-In Spring 2025, I served as a panelist and office hours host.
+Since Spring 2025, I have served as a panelist and monthly office hours host.

 ## Croucher Foundation